pubgeo/IARPA-SMART/README.md

   -  An area of interest defining spatial bounds for processing and annotation

 - **Region Model**:
-  - A data format that represents a region's spatial and temporal bounds
+  - A data format (GeoJSON) that represents a region's spatial and temporal bounds along with a list of all sites contained within those region bounds.
+Region models defined in the SMART dataset can be found [here](annotations/region_models/).

+  ***Empty Region Model***:
+  - We also define the concept of an _empty region model_, which defines only the spatial and temporal bounds of the region without the list of sites contained within those regions bounds.
+These files (also in GeoJSON format) are meant to serve as an input to an algorithm for the sole purpose of defining the spatial and temporal extents over which the algorithm is expected to process (search for activity).

 - **Site / Site Boundary**:
   - A geographical area defining the spatial boundaries of large-scale change (anthropogenic or not).